-There are many reasons to drain a water heater, and one is the most important; to get rid of the debris, sediment, and lime build-up from the bottom of the tank.
+There are many reasons to drain a water heater, and one is the most important: to get rid of the debris, sediment, and lime build-up from the bottom of the tank.

-Mineral deposits at the bottom of the tank and heater's elements could prevent regular heat transfer between the gas burner or electric elements and water.
+Mineral deposits at the bottom of the tank and on the heater's elements could prevent regular heat transfer between the gas burner or electric elements and water.
 This leads to lower efficiency and reduced performance, and frequent user complaints such as “no hot water”, “not enough hot water”, “low pressure” and such.

 Also, the sediments can block the drain valve, which will make draining much harder or even impossible.